 5. The finished project may be as short as you wish, but must be a maximum of 7:00 minutes in duration, including opening and closing credits.
 This is to ensure quality over quantity.

 6. Projects do NOT have to be in English, although if you choose to make a short in another language, it must contain English subtitles.

-7. Projects may be live-action film, animation, CGI, mixed-media, stop-motion, immersive or VR projects, trailers, teasers or any other sort of media so long as they can be submitted via FilmFreeway in some form or another.
+7. Projects may be live-action film, animation, CGI, mixed-media, stop-motion, immersive or VR projects, podcasts (rendered as video files), trailers, teasers or any other sort of media so long as they can be submitted via FilmFreeway in some form or another.

 9. Each participating team must secure talent, crew, music releases and location releases, and must be authorized to use everything that appears in his or her project.
 Project Twenty1 will not require releases to be submitted as a part of the project (beyond the certifications required by FilmFreeway), unless a problem arises.
 By participating, you certify that you have releases in your possession.

 10. Project Twenty1 reserves the right to not screen any project that can be considered racist, bigoted, pornographic, or that depicts hard core or graphic sex.
 Anything that would be above an "R" rating in general is not recommended.

 11. Shorts must include the following credit:

 They may also include Project Twenty1 logos (emailed to Team during Registration) if desired.

 12. To be certified as an "Official Project Twenty1 Short," each participating group's project must follow all rules herein.
 Project Twenty1 reserves the right to screen only certified "Official Project Twenty1 Shorts."
 All such projects are eligible to compete for awards in its selected category.
 A panel of independent judges will determine the winners.
 Student shorts will be judged in the regular categories, as well as a student category reserved ONLY for shorts lead by students.